eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

 The project was originally a kind of research that I did over half a year.
-The current O_C hardware could certainly be optimized.
-As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation.
-Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate (aux input) - the issue of noise has not been the focus so far.
+Interestingly, it turned out by chance that the O_C is very well suited for this.
+Aside from the DAC voltage range, which can be easily [modified](#optional-dac-voltage-range-mod--5v5v-range), the current O_C hardware unfortunately has some unchangeable limitations.
+As you know, the DAC and the display share the SPI port - that is not ideal for simultaneous operation.
+Furthermore, the Teensy 4.0 doesn't have "high-end" ADCs.
+More RAM would also be nice.

-At the moment I like to make the project partially available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.
+Regarding the user interface, I am a bit torn.
+On the one hand, the two buttons and the two encoders are sufficient and actually practical for a multifunction module, but on the other hand, something is missing.
+Additional buttons/encoders could definitely simplify the operation/interaction - let's see if this [puzzle](https://github.com/eh2k/squares-and-circles/wiki/Squares&Circles-D_SM-Prototype) can be solved.

 ## License

-The application code respectively the suite of machines/engines is released under permissive software licenses.
+The application code respectively the suite of machines/engines and the third-party source files are published under permissive software licences.
-For licenses e.g. the copyright holders of 3rd-party libraries - see the header of individual source code files or readme/license file in the sub folder.
+For the exact licence and copyright holder - see the header of individual source code files or readme/license file in the sub folder.

-The previously mentioned "libmachine", a hardware abstraction layer, will remain "closed source" until I follow some not yet discarded ideas.
-This is to prevent the firmware from being forked/ported to similar digital Eurorack modules and some theoretical licensing questions.
+The firmware as a whole and the hardware abstraction layer "libmachine" is for personal non-commercial use only.
-If you consider commercially distributing hardware with this firmware, please contact me (eh2k◯gmx.de).
+If you are considering commercial distribution hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--

 ````
  _______________
 |***************|